aument-lang/aument/docs/architecture.md

 #### Executing the program

 After setting up everything required, the virtual machine is called.
-It runs any bytecode generated in the parsing process.
+It runs any bytecode generated in the parsing process, starting with the top-level main function.

 If at any point the virtual machine unrecoverably panics, the program will abort through the `abort` C function.